-Bring the outdoors inside with the Woodland climber, which features two climbing walls, steps, and a slide.
+Bring the outdoors inside with the Woodland climber.
+It features two climbing walls, steps, and an indoor slide.

-There’s also a small deck, with two steering wheels to navigate the forest.
-It’s suitable for children from two to eight years.
-With a maximum weight capacity of 240 pounds, mom can have a go as well.
+There’s also a small deck with two steering wheels to navigate the forest.
+It’s suitable for children from 2 to 8 years of age.
+With a maximum weight capacity of 240 pounds, even mom can try it out.

-This toy can also be used outdoors, though you might need someone to help carry it, at just over 80 pounds.
-Once outdoors you can transform the bottom portion into a sandbox.
-While indoors, that same section can be used for storage, or as a hideout.
+Your child can also use this climber outdoors, though you might need someone to help carry it.
+It weighs just over 80 pounds.
+Once outdoors, you can transform the bottom portion into a sandbox.
+While indoors, that same section can be used for storage or as a hideout.